kgiszewski/ArchetypeManual/02 - Configuration.md

 * You can completely swap out the default view with another one.
 Navigate to `Developer>Data Types` and select your Archetype.
 Update the configuration property `View File` with a path to your new view file. v7.3+ users will find this under the `Custom Style/Script Options`.
 It's easiest to start with a copy of the `~/App_Plugins/Archetype/Views/archetype.default.html` file, make your changes and save it as a new view.
 Just remember to point your Archetype to the new view.
 * Next you can add CSS and JS conditionally to a page.
 Since Umbraco is a pretty much a single page app, you can inject a CSS and/or a JS file by simply specifying a path to a CSS or JS file in the Archetype configuration.
 Again v7.3+ users will find this under the `Custom Style/Script Options`.
 * Lastly, you can also quickly add a class to an Archetype for styling or JS purposes by specifying the `Custom Wrapper Class` field in the configuration.
+This can be used in conjunction with either the JS or CSS file options.

 >Note that these changes are resistant to upgrades of Archetype and will be kept without any worries unlike the global changes in the previous section.